lino-framework/book/docs/specs/cal.rst

     .. attribute:: is_appointment

-        Whether entries of this type are considered as "appointments" (i.e. whose time and place have been agreed upon with other users or external parties).
+        Whether entries of this type are considered "appointments" (i.e. whose time and place have been agreed upon with other users or external parties).

         Certain tables show only entries whose type has the `is_appointment` field checked.
 See :attr:`show_appointments